Lawyers Movement Pakistan

 President of Supreme Court Bar Association of Pakistan, Aitzaz Ahsan, and members vowed to fight and restore the Chief Justice of Pakistan.

-The main objective of the lawyers movement was,establishhment of Rule of Law, Supremacy of the Constitution and Civilian Supremacy over military.Restoration of Chief Justice of Pakistan, Iftikhar Muhammad Chaudhry along with sixty judges dismissed by Pervez Musharraf illegally on 3 November, 2007 the secondary objectives.
+The main objective of the lawyers movement was, establishment of the Rule of Law, Supremacy of the Constitution and Civilian Supremacy over military.Restoration of Chief Justice of Pakistan, Iftikhar Muhammad Chaudhry along with sixty judges dismissed by Pervez Musharraf illegally on 3 November, 2007 the secondary objectives.

 The first achievement of the Lawyers' journey was 20 July 2007, when the Supreme Court historically refused to affix its imprimatur on Pervez Musharraf's attempt to dismiss the Chief Justice, who was then restored to his office with full dignity and authority.

 9 March, 2007 Musharraf removes Chief Justice Iftikhar Mohammed Chaudhry.
 The removal brought months of protests by lawyers.
 20 July, 2007 the Supreme Court of Pakistan restored the Iftikhar Mohammed Chaudhry with full dignity and authority.
 3 November, 2007 Musharraf imposed state of emergency.
-Constitution was suspended.
+The constitution was suspended.
 Sixty independent judges were dismissed.
 5 November, 2007 Police raided the Lahore High Court Bar Association (LHCBA).
 After baton charging and throwing tear gas into the premises, arrested more than 800 lawyers.
-9 March, 2008 leaders of political parties Asif Ali Zardari , Pakistan Peoples Party and Nawaz Sharif Pakistan Muslim League signed an agreement to restore the judges within 30 days of formation of national government.
+9 March, 2008 leaders of political parties Asif Ali Zardari , Pakistan Peoples Party and Nawaz Sharif Pakistan Muslim League signed an agreement to restore the judges within 30 days of formation of a national government.
 Zardari backed out and the coalition failed to restore the judges.
 24 March, 2008 Yousuf Raza Gilani ordered, soon after being elected Prime Minister, that all detained judges be released.
 12 May, 2008 was another deadline for restoring the judges but nothing was done.
-This was the second commitment the government backed out from after the initial deadline of 'within 30 days of formation of government' which ended on 30 April, 2008.
-17 May, 2008 Pakistan Bar Council announced a long march from Lahore to Islamabad will be held on 10 June, 2009.
+This was the second commitment the government backed out from after the initial deadline of 'within 30 days of the formation of government' which ended on 30 April, 2008.
+17 May, 2008 the Pakistan Bar Council announced a long march from Lahore to Islamabad will be held on 10 June, 2009.
 Peoples Lawyers Forum (PLF) considered it against the Pakistan Peoples Party government and did not support the long march.
 14 June,2008 historic long march was held, thousands of people from all walks of life participated.
 8 August, 2008 ruling coalition leaders Sharif and Zardari once more agree to restore Iftikhar Mohammed Chaudhry as the chief justice if Musharraf resigns.
-But when Musharraf steped down, Zardari backed out of the deal for the third time.
-18 August, 2008 Musharraf resined.
+But when Musharraf stepped down, Zardari backed out of the deal for the third time.
+18 August, 2008 Musharraf resigned.
 Lawyers considered the resignation a great achievement and celebrated.
 25 August, 2008 Sharif's party, leaves the coalition government.
 6 September, 2008 Asif Ali Zardari is elected the President of Pakistan by the parliament.
 28 October, 2008 Ali Ahmad Kurd was elected the president of Pakistan Supreme Court Bar Association.
 This energized the struggle of restoration of judiciary.
 25 February, 2009 Supreme Court disqualifies Nawaz Sharif and his brother Shahbaz Sharif from holding or contesting public offices.
-11 March, 2009 several hundred lawyers and opposition party's political workers and leaders were arrested.
-Ban was placed on rallies and protests in two of the Pakistan's four provinces.
+11 March, 2009 several hundred lawyers and opposition party political workers and leaders were arrested.
+A ban was placed on rallies and protests in two of the Pakistan's four provinces.
 12 March, 2009 lawyers, political workers and civil society gather in several cities for the Long March to Islamabad.
 Scuffle with police, hundred of arrests were made, none allowed to leave their cities for Islamabad.
 15 March, 2009 authorities placed Nawaz Shairf, Atizaz Ahsan and many other leaders under house arrest.
 Shairf broke through the road blocks with his supporters and came out on the roads in Lahore to begin the Long March.
 This is believed to be the turning point of the movement Thousands of people joined the rally.
 Thousands of people moved towards Islamabad lead by a political leader Mr. Nawaz Sharif.
 In Midnight 15/16 March, 2009, the Government of Pakistan took a decision to restore Mr. Justice Iftikhar Mohammed Chaudhry.
 Early morning around 4AM (Pakistan Standard Time) Prime Minister of Pakistan Mr. Yousaf Raza Gillani announced on Television that The Government is restoring all the sacked judges.
 Though it is true and many resources claimed that this decision came after the involvement of Army Chief Gen. Kiyani, so we can't deny the vital role of Pakistan Military once again. and that's how an illegal act of Ex-President Gen. Musharraf saved its place with a golden end in the history.